Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/hana-network-architecture.md

 ---
-title: Arquitetura de rede do SAP HANA no Azure (instâncias grandes) | Microsoft Docs
+title: Network architecture of SAP HANA on Azure (Large Instances) | Microsoft Docs
-description: Arquitetura de rede de como implantar SAP HANA no Azure (instâncias grandes).
+description: Network architecture of how to deploy SAP HANA on Azure (Large Instances).
 services: virtual-machines-linux
 documentationcenter: ''
 author: RicksterCDN